Skip to content

 Read more: Nepal's Rare Climate and Rare Teas

-This means that no muscat grapes are used in the production of teas with muscatel notes.
+This means that no muscat grapes are used in the production of teas with muscatel flavors and taste notes.
 So how then do these teas have the spicy, honeyed grape aroma congruent with fine muscat wines?

 Fine Muscatel Tea

-It is surprising for most people to learn that the sweet, delicate and luxurious muscat flavors in tea actually comes from an environmental interaction of tea leaves with small insects jassids and thirpes.
+It is surprising for most people to learn that the sweet, delicate and luxurious muscatel flavors in tea actually comes from an environmental interaction of tea leaves with small insects, jassids and thrips.
 As the heat rises during the summer months, these sap-feeding insects rise in number in the high-altitude tea gardens of South Asia.

 As the insects nibble on the young tea leaves, they cause damage to the tender leaves.
 In defense, the tea leaves produce an insect-repelling compound, terpene.
-While terpene is toxic to the insects, it is harmless to consume by humans, and when the leaves with high concentrations of terpene is mildly oxidized, it produces a grape-like, aromatic muscat flavors in the tea.
+While terpene is toxic to the insects, it is harmless to consume by humans, and when the leaves with high concentrations of terpene are mildly oxidized, it produces a grape-like, aromatic muscat flavor in the tea.

 Conclusion: Wine-Like and Elegant